Mataram (train): History

-On 15 June 2017, PT KAI launched the Mataram Premium train as an additional train during the 2017 Eid homecoming season.
-Due to its high passenger occupancy rate, the train operated regularly.
-PT KAI then adjusted the train service by changing the premium economy class to executive and business class starting 17 February 2019, and extending the service to Solo Balapan Station starting 1 December 2019.
-Currently, the Mataram train operates with two executive class cars, seven premium economy class cars, one dining car, and one power car.
+On 15 June 2017, PT KAI launched the Mataram Premium train as additional service during the 2017 Eid homecoming season.
+Due to its high occupancy, the train operated regularly.
+PT KAI then changed the premium economy class to executive and business class starting 17 February 2019, and extended the service to Solo Balapan Station starting 1 December 2019.
+The Mataram train operates with two executive class cars, seven premium economy class cars, one dining car, and one power car.

-This train is operated to assist the duties of the Progo, Gajahwong, Bogowonto, and Jaka Tingkir train which have the same relationship.
+This train assists the duties of the Progo, Gajahwong, Bogowonto, and Jaka Tingkir trains which have the same relationship.

-Starting on 9 December 2024, the Mataram train will officially use the latest generation of economy class trains and the latest generation of executive class trains owned by Argo Lawu/Argo Dwipangga made of stainless steel made by PT INKA Madiun.
+Began on 9 December 2024, the Mataram train adopted the latest generation of economy class trains and the latest generation of executive class trains owned by Argo Lawu/Argo Dwipangga made of stainless steel made by PT INKA Madiun.
+On 1 February 2025, the Mataram train switched to one daily service (example; morning schedule bound from Solo Balapan to Pasar Senen, while night schedule bound from Pasar Senen to Solo Balapan).